Poonam00/staff-management-api/README.md

     - DELETE : Delete

  ---
+## Jackson Json View
+- `@JsonView`:  To limit or control fields display for different views of a model object
+- `@JsonInclude`: To ignore the null fields, put `@JsonInclude(JsonInclude.Include.NON_NULL)` on class level or field level.
+- `@JsonIgnore`: To ignore few fields for all the Views.
+- `@JsonPropertyOrder`: To specify the order of fields of the model.
+We can also specify the alphabetic order of a collection type field by `@JsonPropertyOrder(alphabetic = true)`
+---
  ## Hibernate Association Mapping
  Always use a Set to denote a collection instead of a List.
 Hibernate removes all the associative entity and reinsert the remaining ones in case of List.
 - `@OneToMany` (Society to Customer) : The best way to use OneToMany mapping is to rely on ManyToOne to make it Bidirectional